vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

 ### Nontemporal memory access in Intel x86
 Modern x86 chips<sup><a href="#fnsse" id="ref_sse">1</a></sup> contain load and store operations that completely bypass the cache, usually described as nontemporal memory operations.
-These instructions have some desireable peroperties for cache control, mainly:
+These instructions have some desireable properties for cache control, mainly:

   * Will not allocate new lines in the cache, instead loading/storing directly to ram
   * Are not ordered with regard to other loads/stores, giving the CPU more flexibility in hiding memory latency